ldn-softdev/Rpnn/README.md

 b) set _class2_ when the inputs vary (`1`,`0`, or `1`,`0`)
 c) set _class3_ when the inputs are all ones (`1`,`1`)

-This type of classification require setting the logistic of all 3 output neurons to _Softmax_ activation function (default is `Sigmoid` for all neurons) and the cost function to be _Cross-Entropy_ (default is _Sum of Squared Errors_ - `Sse`):
+This type of classification require setting the logistic of all 3 output neurons (one output neuron per class) to _Softmax_ activation function (default is
+`Sigmoid` for all neurons) and the cost function to be _Cross-Entropy_ (default is _Sum of Squared Errors_ - `Sse`):
 ```bash
 bash $ <<<"
 0,0 = 1 0 0